 Students are assessed on 2 papers: a Comprehension paper (Paper 1) counting for 40% of the marks and an Applications paper (Paper 2) counting for the remaining 60%.
-Content includes applications of statistics, probability, linear programming, sequences and growth.
+Calculators are allowed on both.
+Content includes personal finance, using estimations to solve everyday problems (including climate change, urbanisation) applications of statistics and probability.
+Many leading universities have endorsed the Core Mathematics qualification as it provides students with important mathematical skills that are required for many degree courses including social sciences and humanities.